Family Activities in Kadavu

 With volcanic islands topped with lush rainforest, Kadavu has no lack of picturesque waterfalls to discover.
-Some resorts have at least one waterfall a short walk away, whether it’s the Papageno Resort‘s 3.5km/2mile walk to Malawai Falls or the short guided hike to a waterfall from Waisalima Beach Resort.
+Some resorts have at least one waterfall a short walk away, whether it’s the Papageno Resort‘s 3.5km/2mile walk to Malawai Falls or the short guided hike to a waterfall from the now-closed Waisalima Beach Resort.
 Other resorts offer boat trips to some of Kadavu’s most impressive waterfalls, such as Oneta Resort‘s and Tiliva Resort‘s boat trips through mangrove forests to a 30ft/9m waterfall tumbling off a volcanic ridge.
 The waterfall walks on Kadavu are suitable for all ages but require moderate fitness.

 3. Snorkel at the Great Astrolabe Reef